ActivitySim/activitysim/docs/howitworks.rst

         tracing.trace_df(df, "raw.persons", warn_if_empty=True)

     return df

   #households requires households_sample_size, override_hh_ids, trace_hh_id
   @inject.table()
   def households(households_sample_size, override_hh_ids, trace_hh_id):

     df_full = read_input_table("households")

 The process continues until all the dependencies are resolved.
-It is the ``read_input_table`` function that actually reads the input tables from the input HDF5 file.
+It is the ``read_input_table`` function that actually reads the input tables from the input HDF5 or CSV file using the ``input_table_list`` found in ``settings.yaml``

 ::

-  #def read_input_table(table_name):
-  #...

-  df = pd.read_hdf(input_store_path, table_name).
+  input_table_list:
+    - tablename: households
+      filename: households.csv
+      index_col: household_id
+      column_map:
+        HHID: household_id

 School Location
 ~~~~~~~~~~~~~~~

 Now that the persons, households, and other data are in memory, and also annotated with additional fields
 for later calculations, the school location model can be run.
 The school location model is defined
 in :mod:`activitysim.abm.models.location_choice`.
 As shown below, the school location model
 actually uses the ``persons_merged`` table, which includes joined household, land use, and accessibility
 tables as well.
 The school location model also requires the skims dictionary object, which is discussed next.
 Before running the generic iterate location choice function, the model reads the model settings file, which
 defines various settings, including the expression files, sample size, mode choice logsum
 calulcation settings, time periods for skim lookups, shadow pricing settings, etc.

 ::